mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 often easier, in fact, than *not* falling asleep.
 My undergraduate sleep habits were an artifact of over-scheduling.
 Some of the worst of it, I remember was having the score for the opera *Le comte Ory* unexpectedly thrust onto my music stand.
-(I was obliged because I held an oboe scholarship.)
+(I was obliged by an oboe scholarship.)
 We met for up to *five hour* pit orchestra rehearsals that were scheduled through 11 p.m. (!!!), after which I would leave to *start* my other homework.

-I employed a greedy sleep-scheduling policy.
+During this time of my life, I employed a greedy sleep-scheduling policy.
-Because it was in short supply, sleeping was always a useful, "productive" activity.
+Because sleep was in short supply, sleeping was always a useful, "productive" activity.
-Thus, at the time it made sense to weigh sleep equally against any other to-do and schedule it first as often as possible, "I can schedule sleep now and do that tomorrow."
+Thus, at the time it made sense to weigh sleep equally against any other task and schedule it first as often as possible.
+"I can sleep now and do that tomorrow."

-Being perpetually sleep deprived, sleeping wherever and whenever I had the time and then rolling out of bed seven minutes before a 7:30 a.m. organic chemistry exam was workable --- I almost never had problems falling asleep.
+Perpetually sleep deprived, sleeping wherever and whenever I had the time and then rolling out of bed seven minutes before a 7:30 a.m. organic chemistry exam was workable --- I almost never had problems falling asleep.

 Graduating and moving on to a lifestyle where I could have some free time (?!??!?!), this sleep scheduling strategy worked very, very poorly.
 For me, without restrictions, greedy sleep-scheduling means sleeping 10 or 11 hours a night.
 During my first summer in East Lansing, I had very few restrictions.
 I rapidly regressed to severe night-owlishness.
-(See my disproportionate amount of nocturnal wandering around MSU during [August, 2017](http://mmore500.tumblr.com/archive/2017/8)).
+(See my disproportionate amount of nocturnal wandering around MSU during [August 2017](http://mmore500.tumblr.com/archive/2017/8)).

-Very soon, I realized that severe night-owlishness was for my bad for my work output and my personal wellbeing.
+Very quickly, I realized severe night-owlishness was for my bad for my work output and my personal wellbeing.
-The solution, I reasoned, was simply to go to bed at a reasonable hyour.
+The solution, I reasoned, was simply to go to bed at a reasonable hour.
-I tried getting into bed at 9 or 10 p.m. and sit there, wide awake, until 3 a.m., 4 a.m. or later.
+I tried getting into bed at 9 or 10 p.m. and would sit there, wide awake, until 3 a.m., 4 a.m. or later.
-Of course, then I'd sleep through noon or later.
+Of course, after finally falling asleep, then I'd sleep through noon.
 As this carried onward, I felt I had lost control of very basic and important aspects of my life.

 So began a long trial-and-error search for interventions to get myself to sleep during the night and be awake during the day.